Ajaberr/Ajaberr/README.md

 - 🇫🇷 **French** — Proficient

 ---

-## 🚀 What I'm Working On

-- 🧪 Researching novel approaches to **natural language understanding**
-- 🤖 Building ML models that bridge the gap between **narrow AI and AGI**
-- 💡 Exploring **autonomous learning systems** and self-improving algorithms
-- 🌟 Contributing to projects that democratize AI technology

----

 ## 📫 Let's Connect!

 I'm always excited to collaborate on innovative projects, discuss AI research, or explore new opportunities!